ligboy/pgyer-teamcity/readme.md

 ==============
  Teamcity Compat: 9.0+

- This is project is Pgyer TeamCity plugin, that uploading package to Pgyer server.
+ This project is Pgyer TeamCity plugin, that uploading package to Pgyer server.

  1. Build
  Issue 'mvn package' command from the root project to build the plugin.
 Resulting package <artifactId>.zip will be placed in 'target' directory.